Cardiel

-Cardiel is a skate punk band under the influence of stoner, the psychedelia and dub.
+Cardiel is a Skaterock band under the influence of stoner, the psychedelia and heavy dub.

 History

 Natives of Valencia, Venezuela, Cardiel formed in Mexico City in the middle of 2010 by Samantha Ambrosio (drums/vocals) and Miguel Fraino (guitar/vocals).
 The idea behind the band was to make music for skateboarding videos, achieving the combination between the fast and aggressive to a psychedelic dub.